 - Safety First Always understand what you are doing when working with any form of electricity.
-Guessing may cause product damage and/or severe personal injury. - Shut down all power when working on the system. - Do not attempt to feed live wires into the PC-series controller.
-Product damage and/or personal injury may result. - Do not exceed the voltage rating of the controller. - Do not set the controller to exceed the power rating of the motor.
-See 3.6 Controller Settings. - Do not splash water on the controller when the cover is open. - Mount the controller in a shaded, well vented, vertical position. - Installation of this system should be done by a licensed Pump Contractor.
+Guessing at something is not worth the potential of product damage and/or severe personal injury. - Shut down all power when working on the system.
+Do not feed live wires into the PCC-BLS-M2.
+Personal injury or other damage may result. - Do not exceed the voltage rating of the controller. - Do not run the pump dry. - Do not splash water on the controller when the cover is open. - Mount the controller in a shaded, well vented, vertical position. - Installation of this system should be done by a licensed Pump Contractor.